Executive Summary

 All employees of the College accused of Prohibited Conduct may be placed on leave at the discretion of the College.

 Howard College is a system of campuses and other locations that are owned or controlled by the College.
-In order to fulfill the duties associated with this policy and resolution procedures and to ensure that students and employees impacted by Prohibited Contact have access to administrators with responsibility for this policy and resolution procedure, the District has appointed a District Title IX Coordinator to oversee compliance with Title IX, but has also appointed four Campus Title IX Coordinators who serve specific sites.
+In order to fulfill the duties associated with this policy and resolution procedures and to ensure that students and employees impacted by Prohibited Contact have access to administrators with responsibility for this policy and resolution procedure, the District has appointed a District Title IX Coordinator to oversee compliance with Title IX.

-The District Title IX Coordinator is supported and assisted by the Campus Coordinators.
-These individuals receive appropriate and annual training as required by the Clery Act as amended by the Violence Against Women Reauthorization Act of 2013 to discharge their responsibilities.
+The District Title IX Coordinator receives appropriate and annual training as required by the Clery Act as amended by the Violence Against Women Reauthorization Act of 2013 to discharge their responsibilities.

-The District Title IX Coordinator monitors the College’s overall compliance with Title IX, ensures appropriate training and education, and oversees the College’s investigation, response, and resolution of reports made under this Policy by working closely with the Campus Title IX Coordinators.
-Upon receiving reports of Prohibited Conduct, the District Title IX Coordinator oversees the Campus Coordinators to ensure that appropriate action is taken to eliminate that conduct, prevent its recurrence, and remedy its effects.
+The District Title IX Coordinator monitors the College’s overall compliance with Title IX, ensures appropriate training and education, and oversees the College’s investigation, response, and resolution of reports made under this Policy.
+Upon receiving reports of Prohibited Conduct, the District Title IX Coordinator ensure that appropriate action is taken to eliminate that conduct, prevent its recurrence, and remedy its effects.
 The District Title IX Coordinator is available to advise all individuals — including individuals who have experienced misconduct and individuals who are alleged to be responsible for misconduct, — on this Policy and the Investigation Processes.

 Email: cfenter@howardcollege.edu